LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/NEW_raja_algs/README.md

     double x = (double(i) + 0.5) * dx;
     RAJA::atomicAdd<ATOMIC_POL>( pi, dx / (1.0 + x * x) );
   });
-double pi_val = 4.0 * pi;
+double pi_val = 4.0 * (*pi);
 ```

-The only substantial difference in the atomic version of the kernel is that a
+The main difference between the previous kernel and this one is that in this one a
 call to the `RAJA::atomicAdd` method is made to perform the atomic update to the
 memory location defined by the pointer `pi`.
 Note that the method is specialized
 to be compatible with the programming model used, OpenMP in this case.
 This is
-similar to the specialization of the `RAJA::ReduceSum` object above.
+similar to the specialization of the `RAJA::ReduceSum` object in the reduction
+implementation.

+In the file `NEW_raja_atomic.cpp`, you will see `TODO` comments where you can
-Feel free to experiment with other RAJA atomic methods and execution policies in the
+implement other RAJA atomic methods and use other RAJA policies to run them
-example code located in the lesson sub-directory as in the other lessons.
-To
-compile and run:
+with other programming model back-ends.
+To compile and run the code:

 ```
 $ make NEW_raja_atomic